sviperll/argo/README.md

 Hindley-Milner type-system is [prised](citation-needed) as a sweet-spot of practical type-systems.
 On the other hand pure Hindley-Milner type-system is never used.

-It should be noted what makes Hindley-Milner so good not from theoretical type-systems point of view, but from user interface, user experience point of view.
+It should be noted what makes Hindley-Milner so good not from theoretical type-systems' point of view, but from user's interface and user's experience point of view.

-Hindley-Milner unlike System F provides two separate languages:
+Hindley-Milner provides two separate languages:

- * expression language
+ 1. expression language
- * type language
+ 2. type language

-Expression language is what CS in general is about, but type language is what really interesting about Hindley-Milner.
+Expression language fully defines program behavior itself, but type language complements expressions to help to get rid of erroneous programms.

  * Type language in Hindley-Milner is really minimal and lightweight.